Jack (baboon)

-Jack (died 1890) was a Chacma baboon who was an assistant to a disabled railway signalman, James Wide, in South Africa.
+Jack (died 1890) was a chacma baboon who assisted a disabled railway signalman, James Wide, in South Africa.

 Biography

-Jack was the pet and assistant of double leg amputee signalman James Wide, who worked for the Cape Town–Port Elizabeth Railway service.
+Jack worked with double-leg amputee James Edwin Wide, who worked as a signalman for the Cape Town–Port Elizabeth Railway service.
 James "Jumper" Wide had been known for jumping between railcars until an accident where he fell and lost both of his legs below the knee.

-To assist in performing his duties, Wide purchased Jack in 1881, and trained him to push his wheelchair and to operate the railways signals under supervision.
+Wide first encountered Jack at the Uitenhage market in 1881, where the young monkey was helping a merchant by leading an oxcart.
+Struggling to maintain employment, Wide approached the merchant and convinced him to sell Jack, who was about 2 years old.
+Wide then trained Jack to push his wheelchair and to operate the railways signals under supervision.

+Jack was approximately 4 feet and 6 inches tall when standing on his hind legs.
+He was strong enough to pull even the heaviest ("distant") signal.
+He also proved capable of understanding Wide's needs by observation, leading him to help in unexpected ways.
+For instance, Wide needed to routinely bring engine-drivers a padlock key when they needed to refuel.
+After watching Wide struggle in walking back and forth to deliver the key, Jack suddenly started picking it up himself, giving it to the drivers when needed, and returning it to its nail.
-An official investigation was initiated after someone reported that a baboon was observed changing railway signals at Uitenhage near Port Elizabeth.

-After initial skepticism, the railway decided to officially employ Jack once his job competency was verified.
-He was paid twenty cents a day, and half a bottle of beer each week.
-It is widely reported that in his nine years of employment with the railway company, Jack never made a single mistake.
+Shortly after starting work at the trailway, a rider complained that a baboon was changing railway signals at Uitenhage near Port Elizabeth, and officials launched an investigation.
+After testing the baboon's skills, the railway decided to employ him, and his position became official.
+Jack was paid twenty cents a day, and half a bottle of beer each week.
+It is widely reported that in his nine years of employment with the railway company, he never made a single mistake.

 Jack died of tuberculosis in 1890.
 His skull is in the collection of the Albany Museum in Grahamstown.